-The Mission of the Alternative Education Program is to provide a safe, supportive learning environment where all students can achieve academic, social, and vocational excellence.
+The Mission of the Alternative Education Program is to provide create safe, supportive, community-based environments where all students can grow academically, socially, and emotionally to become agents of their own futures.

 Safe School Vision: SCCOE Alternative Education Programs will...